balmas/tei-digital-age/README.md

-# tei-digital-age
+# NEH Institute Working With Text In a Digital Age

 Digital Edition Demonstration and Sample Code

-NEH Institute 2012

-Working With Text In a Digital Age

 Tufts University
+July 2012

 ## Overview